MicrosoftDocs/nav-content/dynamics-nav-app/LocalFunctionality/Spain/how-to-create-report-340.md

 ---
 # How to: Create Report 340
 Report 340 includes all sales invoices and purchase invoices posted by a company during a given period.
-The report also ../../includes the operation codes with related taxes and payments in cash.
+The report also includes the operation codes with related taxes and payments in cash.

  This report is generated in a format approved by the tax authorities.
 You should submit this report on a monthly or quarterly basis, depending on the size of your company.